HongRay/HeadCount/README.md

 - **Real-time Occupancy Tracking**: Monitors and updates the current occupancy with an alert when capacity is exceeded.
 - **Live Video Feed**: Displays a live video feed from a connected webcam or video stream.
+- **Computer vision**: Identify and count people in the video/live feed from the webcam using machine-learning.
 - **User Authentication**: Users need to log in to access the dashboard and settings.
 - **Settings Customization**: Administrators can set occupancy limits and configure the local webcam from the settings page.
 - **Responsive UI**: The frontend is fully responsive, ensuring it works seamlessly across devices.